MuhammedALDRUBI/QuerySystem/README.md

 <hr>

 ## this Library will help you to connect MySQL and execute a lot of operations in specified database
+## All Methodes are static .... so you don't need to create an object from QuerySystem class
 <hr>

 ## Usable Static Methodes: